 A year after her mastectomy and seven months after her last surgery to slip silicone implants into her reconstructed breasts, Jennifer Bohling disrobes down to her pants and stands up.
 She takes off the paper drape covering her bare torso and turns to face the man she has met just minutes earlier.

 Vinnie Myers stares carefully at each of Bohling’s breasts.
 He gently pinches the skin in some spots and taps other areas with a gloved finger before giving his initial assessment.

 “They look good.
-They look really good,” he says, calling the shape of her new breasts “fantastic.”
+They look really good,” he said, calling the shape of her new breasts “fantastic.”
 But not so good, he informs her, are the scars running horizontally through each one.

 “The incision is exactly where I have to work, which isn’t good.
-It’s going to make it more tricky,” he says.
+It’s going to make it more tricky,” he said.